us-cyber-team/nim_for_hackers2/README.md

 # nim_for_hackers2
-slides for talk given during uscg 2023 combine
+Slides for talk given during USCG 2023 combine